sillyjason/auto_data_aggregation/README.md

 <br>

-create a .env file with the following env variables
+At the project root directory, create a .env file with the following env variables
 ```
 # EE Environment Variables
 EE_HOSTNAME= //the hostname of any node that has Data service deployed.